What's up with redistricting?

 What stage are we at in the redistricting process, and what comes next?

 The next step will be the release of block-level data, which is critical for guiding the process of how state legislatures or independent redistricting commissions draw new state and federal maps.
-In a typical redistricting cycle, data is released state-by-state over a couple of months, but because of concerns around data quality and collection challenges due to the pandemic, the Census Bureau is releasing all data as one packet by the end of September, at latest.
+In a typical redistricting cycle, data is released state-by-state over a couple of months, but because of concerns around data quality and collection challenges due to the pandemic, the Census Bureau is releasing all data as one packet on August 16.
 This delay also means that the time the states have to analyze the data and redraw their maps is significantly compressed.

 The reapportionment results came as a surprise to a lot of people.
 Can you break down what happened?